Rhonda Voskuhl

 Rhonda Renee Voskuhl is an American physician, research scientist, and professor.
 She is a member of the Brain Research Institute (BRI) at the David Geffen School of Medicine at UCLA and is the director of its Multiple Sclerosis Program.
+She is widely recognized for pioneering work on sex-based differences in multiple sclerosis and advancing hormone-based neuroprotection research.
 Voskuhl has published numerous scientific articles in academic journals and has served in the role of principal investigator for several treatment trials investigating potential treatments for multiple sclerosis (MS).

 Research

 Approach and Research Model

 Voskuhl has described her research as "bedside to bench to bedside", meaning observations made in clinical settings are used as a basis for the investigation of the relevant biological mechanisms of action.
 The information discovered is then applied in a clinical setting, typically through a drug therapy.

 MS and Female Sex Hormones

 Due to well-documented differences in prevalence of MS in males and females, significant research on the autoimmune condition has turned to the neuropreservative effects of sex hormones.
 Evidence of suppression of MS symptoms in pregnant women in the third trimester ultimately led to a focus on the female sex hormone estriol.